-Figure 2: Common beech leaves (left) and catkin-like flower in early summer (right).
+Figure 2: Common beech leaves (left). and flowers (right) - catkin-like male flowers bottom left of the picture with female flowers at the shoot tip above.
 Note the fringe of fine hairs along the leaf margin.
 Images by Robert Vidéki, Doronicum Kft., Bugwood.org.